appleseed-labs/johnny-os/README.md

-# johnny-os
+# Johnny OS
-ROS2 code for our robot
+Complete ROS2 codebase for Johnny, your reforestation companion.

+Our project site includes more information about our group.

 ## Installation